khromov/wp-vc-template-manager/README.md

 /your-theme/vc_templates
 ```

-Then, create a text file, for example:
+Then, create a file, for example:

 ```
 /your-theme/vc_templates/my-template.php
 ```

+The only requirement is that the file has a .php extension.

 Paste the template you got from the "Building templates" section above, and you will see a new template called "My Template" after you click on Templates > Default Templates in Visual Composer.
 You're done!